NaoiseGaffney/BookRepository/README.md

 </details>

 **MongoDB Connection:** ODM (Object Document Mapper) Flask-MongoEngine/MongoEngine is used to perform the CRUD operations in MongoDB.
 This is preferred to using PyMongo directly as it's easier to use once the database schema is created to suit this approach (requires a bit of thought and changes during the development process).
-I can concentrate on the application logic, as opposed to spending time and effort on databse operations.
+I can concentrate on the application logic, as opposed to spending time and effort on database operations.
 However, as neither Flask-MongoEngine nor MongoEngine have a lot of documented examples this turned out initially not to be true.
 I've spent countless hours scouring Stackoverflow, YouTube, Programiz, MongoEngine documentation, googling, and trial-and-error testing to understand Flask-MongoEngine and MongoEngine.
 Strangely enough I found the most elucidating documentation in the Django Framework.
 Now that I know it well I can concentrate on the application logic... :-)

-'config.py' contains the MongoDB URI (databse, user, passsword) loaded from the environment variable ('.env') and is used during db setup in 'app.py'.
+'config.py' contains the MongoDB URI (database, user, password) loaded from the environment variable ('.env') and is used during db setup in 'app.py'.

 The beauty of using the ODM MongoEngine is that the database is created dynamically, it's collections on an as-per-needed basis which makes development easier as I can drop a collection or database only to have it reappear, created by MongoEngine again.